Fujifilm X-T2 versus Olympus E-M5 II

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T2 provides a higher video resolution than the E-M5 II.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-T2 provides a higher video resolution than the E-M5 II.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X-T2 and the E-M5 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
-The adjacent table lists some of the other core features of the Fujifilm X-T2 and Olympus E-M5 II along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-T2, the Olympus E-M5 II, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-T2 (⇒ rgt)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|